jk977/twitch-plays-pi/README.md

 # Twitch Plays Bot

 A 3-piece set of scripts originally intended to host a Twitch Plays style bot on a Raspberry Pi 3 Model B, but tested to work on Ubuntu as well.
-Note that this is intended for private use, so it may not work on systems that haven't been tested without tweaking configurations.
+Note that this may not work on systems that haven't been tested without tweaking the code a bit.

 ## Requirements